CharlesMasson/Implementation-of-an-ETL-process/README.md

 PostgreSQL does not make the most of multi-core machines as it processes the data with only one thread.

 Here is the evolution of the processing rate depending on the number of threads.
-As expected, we can see a stabilization above 8 threads (on an octo-core machine).
+As expected, on the test machine, we can see a stabilization above 8 threads.

 ![Processing rate](Processing-rate.PNG?raw=true "Processing rate depending on the number of threads")

+As the processing load (transform phase) is quite light compared to the input reading (extract phase), the performances are mainly limited by I/O.